devchait/devchait/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Projects:
-Roles and Responsibility:
-i.
-To research and architect the solution and decide over the frameworks to use ii.
-Draw low-level plans and class structure to assign the task to software engineers and senior software engineers iii.
-Mentor and train new Developers on the technology and assist in implementing the modules iv.
-Co-ordinate the solution across multiple team and decide over the optimal strategical plan of implementation
-v.
-Maintain the github repository, Eastablish github and code of conduct practices vi.
-Setting up custom CI/CD for machine learning and product development with github client, github and DVC for multiple products vii.
-Research and install the most suitable tools and ecosystem for faster and better development with minimal or low cost viii.
-Research project management using Github Project boards as per the customer story and targeted as multiple sprints as part of scrum meeting
-1. Multi-faceted Framework for Benchmarking Deep Learning Inference Solution:
-  - What this framework comprise of :
-  - Famework as deployable Video Analytic solution could server 25-30 real-time rtsp-stream with 30 fps as analytical stream-out solution
-  - This framework reduce model deployment time by 95%
-  - Reduce 85% development time for adding new business rules through custom plugins
-  - ONVIF protocol support for analytical meta-data sharing
-  - Multi-platform inferencing solution supports OpenCV, OpenVino, pytorch and tensorrt allowing benchmarking among each other in real-time scenarios.
-  - Could scale simultaneously on GPU and CPU
-  - Support for Windows and Ubuntu
-  - Responsibility: In inception phase of AI research I architected and developed the entire framework from scratch.
-To deploy the solution on client machine.
-Benchmark the performance of business rules across various frameworks.
-Maintained the github repository for the solution.
-  - Desing Patterns: Entire framework incorporated multiple design patterns like Facade, Bridge, Adapter, Proxy, Singleton, Oberver and Visitor.
-  - libraries: RabbitMQ, pytorch, tensorrt, python bindings, Opencv, OpenVino, Shapely, pytest
-  - Time taken: 2020 Feb - 2020 July
-2. Vicon AI:
-  - Server Solution
-      - Architected Mass Video Analytic Server Solution for VMS system addressing 150-300 rtsp streams with 20-30 fps on intel xeon with 4 Tesla T4 cards
-      - Vicon AI could read multiple realtime rtsp stream and communicates the analytical stream along with meta-data to multiple VMS nodes
-      - Responsibility: Designed and developed entire layer solution structure with analytical API as base to Business rules as tail into stream-in and stream-out architecture.
-Implemented analytical library abstracting the complexity of analytics with simple API to be use in pipeline analytic stage.
-Analytical library involves deployment of tensorrt engines along with various strategies of inferencing to balance the input request among multiple operational resource to scale with maximum channels.
-Runs on both GPU and CPU.
-Wrote Heirarchical CMake struture from scratch
-      - Lead the team of 5-6 developers.
-Maintaining the github repository and implemented CI solution
-      - Platform: C++ 11 and 14, Tensorrt, CUDA, Windows, Ubuntu, UnitTest, CMake 3.2, Openvino
-      - Design Patterns: Followed SOLID design pattern with pipeline paradigm
-      - Time taken: 2020 August - 2022 December
-  -  Real-time Tracking Framework
-        - A Templated framework in Vicon AI Server solution addressing the problem of real-time light-weight multi-object tracking for mass streams.
-Runs on both CPU and GPU with featured and non-featured flavours.
-Reduce the complexity from nxnxn to nxm(logn).
-1 milli-scond latency for 6-7 people to 5-7 milli-seconds for 40-50 people.
-Encapsulates object id, trace-path, direction of each object as a Frame State meta-information with Controlable object off-screen timining and id reutilization option.
-        - Responsibility: Designed and implemented the Tracking framework with few Association Algorithms with plugin mechanism allowing easy to deploy new Association algorithms directly in Vicon AI solution.
-        - Association Algorithm CPU:
-          - Non feature Association Algorithm took 1-6 milli-seconds for 7-40 people on intel i-7 utilizing 10-20 % CPU.
-It has nxmx (log n) complexity.
-Re-associate id in case of object occlusion for particular time.
-          - Accuracy:
-          - Based on the idea of Nearest Neighbour with maximal possible object proximity for adjustable fps this algorithm draws direct association without need of prediction thus providing less run-time complexity as compare to state-of-the-art Kalman tracker
-        - Association Algorithm CUDA:
-          - Latency: 1 milli-seconds irrespective of number of objects in frame.
-          - Accuracy :
-          - Extended Object proximity possibility with maximum overlap
-          - Custom CUDA kernel for solving the Association problem with 5 dimensional feature matching.
-Matching is solved in n x m time with m concurrent cuda threads.
- 3. Optimizations:
-    - Implemented faster custom CUDA kernel for YOLO Pre-processing including batch support and normalization.
-This reduce the latency of end-to-end pipeline by 17%. ~ 2 milli-second reduction in end-to-end flow tested on GTX 1060 and deployed on multiple Production system comprising of RTX 3070 and A4000 type cards.
-    - Modified YOLO cuda kernel to include distance and location information of an object.
-This information was collected as part of new output data-structure without changing the YOLO architecture.
-This improved tracking performance by 30% and reduce the latency by 15%
-    - Implemented custom NMS plugin layer in tensorrt.
-This layer involve cuda kernel to solve NMS with same dimension for input and output.
-It uses win loss strategy and mark the looser value.
-    - Expose the API functions for python binding and separte bindings for CUDA kernels.

- 4. Scalability:
-    - GStreamer : GSteamer nvinfer video encoding and decoding with GStreamer as base API for Vicon Server Solution for large scale inference server
-    - DeepStream: Linux base solutions for Vicon AI Server
-    - Triton:
-    - Asynchronous strategy: Increase the throughput by 65%.
-5. Models Deployed:
-    - For Vicon AI Solution as part of the Analytics API deployed multiple engines.
-Few of those are Yolov3, Yolov5, Traffic Light Classification, Gender Classification and Anamoly Detection.
-Implemented unified API for accessing the underlying strategies of respective use-case.
-6. Hands On :
-    - Pytorch Modelling: Research and implemented various models
-    - Customized the Datalaoader for custom data-set input.
-    - Pytorch classification Model Trainning and Deployment.
-Experienced in writing and training pytorch model.
-Loss functions used.
-    - ONNX model to tensorrt: Converted ONNX model to Tensorrt engine files.
-    - Openvino to serialized engine
-    - Experienced in serializing pytorch's weight file to tensorrt engines.
-This includes writing network definition in Tensorrt and writing custom tensorrt functions representing the equivalent operations of pytorch network layers.
-7. DataLablePro:
-    - DataLablePro is an ecosystem which provides role-base interface to solve multiple operations of AI/ML pipeline from Data Collection to Benchmarking the Business Events.
-This ecosystem comprise of DVC and github along with set of custom ML libraries and presistent database for auditing.
-Based on hybrid micro-service architecture the entire interface is web-based with python as backend fueling the ML operations.
-It supports multiple roles like Annotator, Reviewer, ML Engineer, QA Engineer, Project Manager.
-It supports YOLO, coco, json and various other Annotation formats.
-    - Role: Product Manager and Solution Architect.
-    - Responsibility: Ideating the new features on the basis of generic usage and in-house requirement.
-Designed every feature and its interactions.
-Lead the team members to implement the features.
-Designed and code the backend ML library.
-Implemented browser base persistent state for intial Make-Sense Fork to be known as DatalablePro.
-Github repository maintainer.
-Code Review and Feature release.
-    - Contribution/ Key Insights: Structured the solution as multi-faceted architecture to accomodate independent implementation of loose scripts focusing on particular aspect of a problem in ML pipeline to finally act as single Product.
-This is a by-product of Vicon AI Server Solution.
-    - ML Operations
-    - Data set Labelling to Model Benchmarking
-    - Ecosystem
-    - Roles
-    - Layers:
-    - Optimization
-    - Key Features: Queue base Annotation Task Assigment, Image and Video Annotation Review and feedback, Annotation format converter, Model Accuracy Validation, AI Model and Dataset version association, Project progress tracking and contribution insights
-    - Github, DVC, python bindings, PostgressSQL, Micro-Services, ReactJS and Node, MOT benchmarking, COCO, plugins
-    - Team: Lead the 10 member team.
-    - My responsibility
-    - Contribution
-    - AI/ML Role
-    - Benchmarking and Verification
-9. Apache Beam Inferencing
-10. NLP Model Inferencing
+Resume details:

+[Your Name]
+[Your Address]
+[City, State, Zip Code]
+[Your Email Address]
+[Your Phone Number]

+Objective:
+Dedicated and results-driven AI Solution Architect with a strong research background and a proven track record of designing and implementing innovative AI solutions.
+Skilled in architecting and optimizing deep learning inference frameworks, coordinating and leading cross-functional teams, and establishing efficient CI/CD pipelines.
+Seeking to contribute expertise in AI research and solution architecture to a dynamic organization.

+Professional Experience:

+AI Solution Architect | XYZ Tech Solutions | [Dates]

+Roles and Responsibilities:

+Conducted extensive research to architect cutting-edge AI solutions, strategically selecting frameworks and technologies to achieve optimal performance and scalability.
+Developed detailed low-level plans and class structures, delegating tasks to software engineers and senior software engineers, ensuring smooth implementation and timely project completion.
+Mentored and trained new developers on the latest technologies, facilitating their growth and assisting in the successful integration of AI modules.
+Coordinated solution development across multiple teams, employing an optimal strategic plan for implementation while maintaining open lines of communication.
+Led the establishment of GitHub repositories and implemented code of conduct practices to ensure effective version control and collaboration within the development team.
+Implemented custom CI/CD pipelines for machine learning and product development using GitHub client, GitHub Actions, and Data Version Control (DVC) for multiple products, ensuring continuous integration and delivery.
+Conducted thorough research to identify the most suitable tools and ecosystems for AI development, focusing on cost-effectiveness and faster delivery of high-quality solutions.
+Utilized GitHub Project boards and Scrum meetings to manage project progress efficiently, aligning with customer stories and targeting multiple sprints for enhanced project management.
+Key Accomplishments:

+Multi-faceted Framework for Benchmarking Deep Learning Inference Solution:

+Developed and architected a deployable Video Analytics solution capable of serving 25-30 real-time rtsp streams with 30 fps as analytical stream-out solution.
+Reduced model deployment time by 95% and development time for adding new business rules by 85% through the implementation of custom plugins.
+Integrated ONVIF protocol support for analytical meta-data sharing, enhancing interoperability with various systems.
+Designed a multi-platform inferencing solution supporting OpenCV, OpenVino, PyTorch, and TensorRT, enabling real-time benchmarking among different frameworks.
+Successfully scaled the solution on both GPU and CPU, with support for Windows and Ubuntu environments.
+Vicon AI:

+Architected a Mass Video Analytic Server Solution for VMS systems, accommodating 150-300 rtsp streams with 20-30 fps on Intel Xeon with 4 Tesla T4 cards.
+Led the development of an analytical library, abstracting the complexity of analytics and enabling easy deployment of TensorRT engines for optimal resource utilization.
+Implemented a hierarchical CMake structure from scratch, facilitating seamless development and build processes.
+Followed SOLID design patterns with a pipeline paradigm to ensure a robust and maintainable architecture.
+Real-time Tracking Framework:

+Designed and implemented a templated framework for real-time, light-weight multi-object tracking for mass streams, offering low latency and high accuracy.
+Developed association algorithms for both CPU and CUDA, achieving real-time latency irrespective of the number of objects in a frame.
+Education:

+[Degree Title], [University Name], [Year of Graduation] [Any relevant certifications or online courses] Technical Skills:

+Programming Languages: Python, C++, CUDA
+Deep Learning Frameworks: PyTorch, TensorRT, OpenVINO Version Control: Git, GitHub
+CI/CD Tools: GitHub Actions, DVC
+Tools & Libraries: RabbitMQ, OpenCV, Shapely, pytest Operating Systems: Windows, Ubuntu
+Project Management: GitHub Project boards, Scrum
+Key Attributes:

+Strong analytical and problem-solving skills with a deep understanding of AI algorithms and methodologies.
+Proven ability to lead and collaborate effectively in a team environment.
+Excellent communication and presentation skills, capable of conveying technical concepts to non-technical stakeholders.
+Adaptable and eager to stay updated with the latest trends and technologies in the AI domain.
+References:
+Available upon request.

+Note: The information provided above is based on the details you shared.
+Please review and make any necessary adjustments to match your actual experience and achievements.